The iOS SDK Guide Follow

 When you create an instance of MRMapViewController, you can set the pendingDestination property to initiate directions to that MRPlacemark as soon as the map view is visible.

-If you want to present directions modally, the SDK provides a convenient way to do so with an instance method on UIViewController(http://files.meridianapps.com/meridian-ios-sdk/docs-6.0.0/Categories/UIViewController+Directions.html).
+If you want to present directions modally, the SDK provides a convenient way to do so with an instance method on UIViewController.

-If you’re using MRMapView directly in your own view controller, you’ll need to handle loading directions manually.
-You can do this using MRDirectionsRequest.
+You can also do this using MRDirectionsRequest.
 Specify the destination and starting point for the route using instances of MRMapItem

 .